facebook

 Titanic: Real Artifacts, Real People, Real Stories

 When the Titanic was first launched, she was a marvel of Edwardian engineering.
 At that time, she was the biggest and most luxurious ship ever built…in fact, she was the largest moving object yet constructed in the history of all of humanity!
 And the technologies she was equipped with were state-of-the-art.
 Besides an ingenious control panel that managed all of the fans, generators and lighting on the ship, she was outfitted with one of the most powerful systems for the nascent Marconi wireless.
 Wireless telegraphy, or radio as it was later known, was relatively new at the turn of the last century.
 Without it, it is likely that not a single soul would have survived to tell the Titanic’s story.
 Yet despite all of the advances in construction and technology, the ship still foundered.
-The inquiries into the circumstances and consequences have prompted even further innovations making sailing today safer and more comfortable than ever before.
+The inquiries into the circumstances and consequences have prompted even further innovations making sailing today safer and more comfortable than ever before.a desk with a computer in a room

 One of the reasons the Titanic story is dear to Avalon is that one of the survivors of the tragedy later became a resident on the island.
 Mrs. Lillian Minahan was 37 when she boarded the Titanic in Queenstown with her husband, William, and his sister, Daisy.
 They had been vacationing abroad to explore their ancestral Ireland.